vickers12/vending-machine/README.md

 # Vending Machine Simulator

-A fully interactive vending machine app built with React, TypeScript, MobX and modern accessibility practices using React Aria.
+A fully interactive and responsive vending machine app built with React, TypeScript, MobX and modern accessibility practices using React Aria.

 ---